 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice, in whole or in part.
 We reserve the right to make the provision of the revised or changed Notice effective for PHI we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in each Nova location and make it available on our website.

-If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a complaint with us or with the U.S. Department of Health and Human Services, Office for Civil Rights (OCR).
 You may file a complaint with us by notifying the Compliance Officer at that address in the Contact Information section.
+Upon request, we will give you the appropriate OCR regional address or you have the option to e-mail your complaint to OCRComplaint@hhs.gov.
 We will not retaliate against you for filing a complaint.

 You may contact our Compliance Officer using the contact information below:

 Nova Medical Centers Attn: Compliance Officer

 Houston, TX 77057

 or visit our website at www.n-o-v-a.com/notice-of-privacy-practices for information about our privacy practices or the complaint process.